matejbizjak/kumuluzee-nats/jetstream/README.md

 > :warning: If you decide not to use KumuluzEE JetStream for creating consumers during the runtime and use the
 > predefined consumers, please omit them in the configuration and just use their names in the code.
-> Consumer settings cannot be updated once it is created.

 | Property           | Type                                    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |--------------------|-----------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|